FAQ on Yaz Birth Control Lawsuits

 Since 2009, Bayer has been subject to thousands of plaintiffs filing lawsuits against the drug manufacturer as a result of dangers and complications associated with Yaz and Yasmin, two forms of birth control produced by the company.
 Evidence, including FDA records and scientific studies, indicate that Bayer misled the public both about the effectiveness and the dangers of Yaz and Yasmin.

 Our Boston defective drug lawyers know that drug manufacturers have an obligation to the public to make sure drugs are safe, to warn the public of dangers, and to be honest in advertising.
 Bayer has fallen short of these obligations in its actions surrounding Yaz and patients need to understand what the drug company did wrong and what rights injured victims have.
-If you’ve been harmed, you can contact the Law Offices of Jeffrey S. Glassman today for an evaluation of your case and an explanation of your options in holding Bayer responsible for Yaz complications.
+If you’ve been harmed, you can contact the Jeffrey Glassman Injury Lawyers today for an evaluation of your case and an explanation of your options in holding Bayer responsible for Yaz complications.
 You can also review the answers to frequently asked questions below to learn more about the problems surrounding Yaz birth control.1.
 Did the FDA Approved Yaz?

 Yaz was approved by the Food and Drug Administration (FDA) in 2006.
 In both 2008 and 2009, the birth control was the best selling oral contraceptive on the market.
 Yaz was later approved for the treatment of premenstrual dysphoric disorder and mild acne.2.
 Is Yaz Really Dangerous Despite FDA Approval?